 Demonstrated analysis capability using hand-calcs as well as finite element analysis (e.g. ANSYS, ABAQUS, NASTRAN)

-The Structures engineer must be willing to travel to the test and launch site to support vehicle qualification testing and integration ahead of launch, especially on first-article products.
+The Structural Engineer must be willing to travel to launch and test sites to support integration and test work, especially on first-article products.

 Beyond technical prowess, ABL focuses on the following candidate characteristics.
 Tangible examples are the best way to highlight these during the evaluation process.